seanfrenzel/java-gradle-selenium-cucumber-parallel-skeleton/README.md

 Setup
 ---
 [Download and get Java installed from here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+(you can use other jdk's.
+This is to just get you started)

 ## `Mac OSX`:
 **1.** Open a terminal and proceed with the following: